 For each data set with at least 50% detected concentrations and at least 4 samples, the data's distribution is tested using up to three distributional tests, which include the Shapiro-Wilk test, Kolmogorov-Smirnov test, and PPCC test.
 A test for the gamma distribution is included because EPA, 2017 generally recommends using summary statistics from a gamma distribution before using statistics from a lognormal distribution when both the gamma and lognormal distributional assumptions are valid.
 All of these distributional tests are recommended by EPA (EPA, 2000; EPA, 2002; EPA, 2009; EPA, 2017).
-Each distributional tests (EPA, 2017).
+Each distributional test is performed with only the detected data, which reflects how ProUCL performs distributional tests (EPA, 2017).